Meeting in a Polygon by Anonymous Oblivious Robots

-Figure~\ref{f:5} shows the result of the above operations on an axially symmetric and centrally symmetric polygon with holes.
+Figure~\ref{f:5} shows the result of the above operations on an axially symmetric and centrally symmetric. polygon with holes.
 In this example, the symmetricity is $4$, the branches are four, the sub-branches are eight, and $m=8$.

 \paragraph{Patrolling the polygon.} Once $P$ has been augmented and its sub-branches have been triangulated, the PATROL phase starts.
 This phase has a ``primitive'' operation called \emph{$j$-tour}, where $j$ is an integer between $0$ and $m$.
 Let $P_j$ be the union of $Q$ and the triangles of the triangulation whose corresponding nodes of the dual graph have depth at most $j$ (with respect to the root corresponding to $Q$).
 So, for instance, $P_0=Q$ and $P_m=P$.
 A $j$-tour is a tour of the boundary of $P_j$, starting and ending at the pivot vertex, following the edges of $\widetilde P$.
 For example, a $0$-tour is simply a tour of the boundary of $Q$, an $m$-tour is a tour of the boundary of $\widetilde P$ (much like the tours of Algorithm~\ref{f:2}), and Figure~\ref{f:5} shows a $3$-tour and a $6$-tour.
-Obviously, a $j$-tour can be clockwise or counterclockwise.
+Obviously, a searcher can perform a $j$-tour in two different directions: clockwise or counterclockwise.
 In the following, when we say ``clockwise'' and ``counterclockwise'', we mean it in the local reference system of the searcher executing the algorithm.